G-TAD: Sub-Graph Localization for Temporal Action Detection: Experiment

 \subsection{Discussion of Action Context}

-In the ablation experiments, graph convolutions on the semantic graph improve G-TAD performance in both the GCNeXt block and in the SGAlign layer.
+In the ablation study, graph convolutions on the semantic graph improve G-TAD performance in both the GCNeXt block and in the SGAlign layer.
 Semantic edges connecting background to action snippets can adaptively pass the action context information to each possible action.
 In this section, we define 2 extra experiments to show how semantic edges encode meaningful context information.

 {\bf Zero-Context Video}.
 How zero context between action and background leads to semantic graphs with no action-background edges is visually shown by comparing semantic graphs resulting from natural videos and synthetically compiled ones.
 In Fig.~\ref{fig:qual_results} (left and right), we present two natural videos that include actions ``wrestling" and ``playing darts", respectively.
-Semantic edges in their resulting graphs do exist, connecting action with background snippets, thus exemplifying the usage of context in the detection process.
+Semantic edges in their resultant graphs do exist, connecting action with background snippets, thus exemplifying the usage of context in the detection process.
 Then, we compile a synthetic video that stacks action frames from the wrestling video and background frames from the darts video, feed it to G-TAD and again visualize the semantic graph (middle).
 As expected, the semantic graph does not include any action-background semantic edges.

 {\bf Correlation to Context Amount}.
-We also show the correlation between context edges and context as defined by human annotators.
-We define the video \textbf{context amount} as the average number of background snippets which can be used to predict the video action class.
+We show the correlation between context edges and context as defined by human annotators.
+We define the video \textbf{context amount} as the average number of background snippets which can be used to predict the foreground class.
 Following DETAD~\cite{detad}, we collect context amount for all videos in ActivityNet validation set from Amazon Mechanical Turk.
-The scatter plot in Fig.~\ref{fig:ratio} shows the relation between \textbf{Context Amount} and the ratio of \textbf{action-background semantic edges} over all the semantic edges.
-From the plot, we observe that if a video has a higher amount of context (from human annotations), it is more likely to have more action-background semantic edges in its semantic graph.
-We further average context edge ratios in five context amount ranges, and plot them in green.
-The strong positive correlation between {Context Amount} and {action-background semantic edge ratio} indicates that our G-TAD model can effectively find related context snippets in the semantic graph.
+The scatters in Fig.~\ref{fig:ratio} shows the relation between \textbf{context amount} and the ratio of \textbf{action-background} semantic edges over all the semantic edges.
+From the plot, we observe that if a video has a higher amount of context, it is more likely to have more action-background semantic edges in its semantic graph.
+We further average the ratios in five context amount ranges, and plot them in green.
+The strong positive correlation between {context amount} and {action-background semantic edge ratio} indicates that our G-TAD model can effectively find related context snippets in the semantic graph.